Qquanwei/vue-event-debounce/readme.md

 # vue-event-debounce

-will disable component when a event return promise or generate state is pedding.
+will disable component response UI event when a event return promise or generate state is pedding.

 ## Install